Introduction

 - Note these 3 paths : Rscript executable, R script to run, R project root directory

-Shinkai offers an effortless tool building experience thanks to its AI assisted tool creation UI, where even libraries dependencies and tool metadata are handled automatically.
+Shinkai offers an effortless tool building experience thanks to its AI-assisted tool builder, where even libraries dependencies and tool metadata are handled automatically.
+In the tool creation UI :- select a performant LLM (e.g., shinkai_code_gen, shinkai_free_trial, gpt_4_1)

 - select a programming language (we’ll use Python in this tutorial)